python-can-define-radio/python-course/classroom_activities/ex_3_if_else.md

 To reminisce for just a moment, I recall coming to a fork in the road several years back.
 Initially unsure which way to go, I ultimately chose the path less-traveled, and it has made all the difference (2).

 Back to computers.
 One way to make decisions in a programming language such as Python is by using if-statments.
 We can use if-statements to compare a recently obtained value against a known value or range of values.
 Based on the result of comparison, the if-statment chooses whether to perform another operation or to skip it.
-* When an else-statement follows an if-statement, the computer can choose between performing a first operation or a second operation.
-For example, the first operation may be a calculation, and the second operation may be to print a message.
-* In addition, one or more elif-statements can be positioned between an if-statement and an e-else statement to choose between more than two options or operations.

 The exercises below will allow you to understand how to use if-statements, and ideally, how to appreciate them.